Stone of the Month 当月赏石 July

 by authors Thomas Elias, Paul Harris, Richard Turner

 This new book intends to serve as an exploration of the fundamentals of contemporary viewing stone display.
 Examples created by the authors, and contributed by invited collectors, will be used to examine the formal and conceptual aspects of contemporary viewing stone display.

 Our plan is to integrate your work with ours and that of the other invited participants in a scheme that lays out the basic elements of contemporary viewing stone display, as we understand them, in a fashion that is accessible to both hobbyists and connoisseurs.
 Each individual voice will speak for itself.

 Submission Period: May 1, 2018 to December 1, 2018

 Welcome to our New “Classroom!”

 This section provides an opportunity to learn more about stone appreciation through the use of our new videos and published articles.
-The Classroom also contains useful information for stone enthusiasts starting with a Guide to Stone Markets in China.
+The Classroom also contains useful information for stone enthusiasts starting with a Guide to Stone Markets and Shops in China and Japan.
 Each month, additional videos, articles and other information will be available to help people along on their path to becoming stone connoisseurs.

 Featured Book Review 推荐书的评